DavesCodeMusings/ftpdlite/SAMPLE.md

 # Sample Sessions
-My standard stress test is transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) from a Raspberry Pi to FTPdLite on an ESP32-S3.
+My standard stress test is transferring a 128 kbps joint stereo MP3 file of Rick Astley's 1987 hit song, Never Gonna Give You Up (about 3.25MB) from a Raspberry Pi to FTPdLite on an ESP32-S3 using various clients.

 The upload is successful, but not speedy, at about 30 kB/sec.
-Download is twice as fast, at about 60 kB/sec.
+Download is twice as fast, at up to 70 kB/sec.
 It's kind of like Napster on a 56k modem.
 But, no errors and no stalls, so I'd call it a win.

-Downloads with wget are also tested.
+For all tests, the ESP32-S3 was on a separate IoT network behind a firewall.

 ## Passive FTP Transfer with tnftp Client
 Using a Raspberry Pi 2B with Raspberry Pi OS Lite (no-GUI) and a command-line client, I uploaded to the ESP32 and then downloaded again.